 A: If a warrant is issued against you in New York, you will most likely be told indirectly.
 Bench or arrest warrants may be issued without your knowledge, particularly for missing court dates or unpaid fines.
 This is why, if you feel there is a legal concern, you should check your status ahead of time.

-If you believe that you have an outstanding warrant, act fast.
-If you discover that you do have a warrant, a criminal lawyer in NYC at The Law Offices of Robert Tsigler, PLLC, is here to assist.
+If you believe that you have an outstanding warrant, act quickly and hire a criminal defense lawyer from our firm.
+If you discover that you do have a warrant, a New York criminal defense attorney at the Law Offices of Robert Tsigler, PLLC, can provide detailed counsel and skilled advocacy.
 Contact us today for more information.